kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 - Kubernetes Filter
 - Rewrite_Tag Filter

-In addition, the prefix `__k8s__` is reserved by the LogPipeline and should not be used in any Filter definition.
+In addition, the strings `__k8s__` and `kubernetes` are reserved by the LogPipeline and should not be used in the log payload, otherwise they will be overwritten.

 ### Buffer limits